m0x0m0x/mx-urtcdg-21/WX/udz/u1/notes.md

 # Regarding `Stack` and `Heap`

 1. Stack - Small amount of data very fast
+   1. Usually stores the metadata
 2. Heap - Large amount of data slower up to gigs
+   1. Stores the actual data since it doesnt run out of memeory like in the stack
 3. Data - Literal values that used in the function